 While indoor wind tunnels like this are most often used for training purposes, they're also a great option for people looking for the sensation of skydiving while staying a little closer to the ground.
 This is also a great option for kids who may be a little too young for traditional skydiving as this sort of flying takes considerably less training—often only five to 10 minutes to learn basic stability.

-Although Charlotte is in the process of opening its own, right now, there are only two spots in the state of North Carolina with vertical wind tunnel facilities: an... indoor facility located in Raeford, just outside of Fayetteville, and another outdoor facility in Waynesville, just outside of Asheville.
-Both of these facilities offer special packages for group, parties or special events, and the Charlotte iFly will likely offer competitive prices once it opens in 2018.
+As of the time of writing, there are only two spots in the state of North Carolina with vertical wind tunnel facilities: an indoor facility located in Raeford, just outside of Fayetteville, and another outdoor facility in Waynesville, just outside of Asheville.
+Both of these facilities offer special packages for group, parties or special events.

 Located at 190 Paraclete Drive in Raeford, NC, the Paracelete XP SkyVenture is an indoor facility that's home to the biggest vertical wind tunnel on the planet in terms of power and size.
 With four fans at 541 horsepower, the machine inside Paracelete XP gives a great range of airspeed for any skill level and personal requirements for flight.